American Airlines Group Inc. research snapshot

 AAL AI Stock Forecast Scenarios

-The AAL AI stock forecast does not treat thin FY2025 GAAP EPS of $0.17 as a stable earnings base.
+The AAL AI stock forecast does not treat FY26 breakeven guidance as a stable earnings base.
 Using a normalized mid-cycle EPS assumption of $1.50, 3-year growth inputs of 15%, 3%, and -20%, and terminal multiples of 12x, 10x, and 6x, the audited model produced bullish value near $27.40, base value near $16.40, and bearish value near $4.60.
 These are scenario ranges, not price promises.
-Company FY2026 adjusted EPS guidance was cut to ($0.40) to $1.10 after the fuel spike, which is why normalized, not trailing, earnings are used for the multi-year frame.
+Full-year 2026 adjusted EPS guidance of a loss of $0.65 to a profit of $0.65 explains why normalized, not trailing or current-year, earnings are used for the multi-year frame.

 Bullish case